IBMDecisionOptimization/do-ws-js/README.md

 This library of functions allow to easily connect scenarios to Watson Studio (Local) environment so that ethe data scientist can work on creating the models to be deployed and then integrated.

 With simple functions you can create a project in a existing cluster, and push some tables of a scenario as data assets, so that the Data Scientist will be able to formulate and debug an optimization model.

-Included in the dodsxpa set of back end functions.

 ### Planning Analytics
 This library of back-end and front-end functions allow to easily connect to Planning Analytics.